@synthesize vs @dynamic, what are the differences?

 Use

-when you want the compiler to automatically generate the getter and setter methods for you.
+@synthesizewhen you want the compiler to automatically generate the getter and setter methods for you.
 This is often the preferred option when the default behavior suits your needs. โUse

-when you want to take control over the implementation of the getter and setter methods.
+@dynamicwhen you want to take control over the implementation of the getter and setter methods.
 This can be useful when you need to handle custom logic or interact with other parts of your codebase. ๐ช

 ๐ The Verdict:

-requires you to manually implement the accessors.
+In conclusion, the differences between @synthesize and @dynamic boil down to who generates the accessors. @synthesize automates the process, while @dynamic requires you to manually implement the accessors.
 It all depends on your specific needs and the level of control you desire. ๐ค

 Don't hesitate to experiment with both options to see which one best suits your project requirements ๐งช.
 Happy coding! ๐ป

-to share?
+Have any insights or experiences with @synthesize or @dynamic to share?
 Drop a comment below and let's dive into a lively discussion! ๐ฃ๏ธ